BardicDefense/purple-hack/README.md

 How well a trap is concealed determines the difficulty.
-The average concealed trap has a -2 penalty to the Perception check during cautious exploration, or no modifier if actively being searched for and not visible.
+The average concealed trap has a -2 penalty to the Perception check during cautious exploration, or no modifier if actively being searched for.

 **10-foot Poles**: Prodding ahead with one or more of these and using cautious exploration gives a 2-in-6 chance of triggering area traps (safely, unless the